YeabsiraBezabih/Med-Connect/SRS_MedConnect.md

 #### 3.1.2 Medicine Search
 - FR5: The system shall allow patients to search for medicines by name.
-- FR6: The system shall allow filtering by distance, price, and stock status.
+- FR6: The system shall allow filtering by distance, price, stock status, expiry date, and discount.
-- FR7: The system shall display pharmacy details, distance, and contact options.
+- FR7: The system shall display pharmacy details, distance, contact options, expiry date, and discount information.

 #### 3.1.3 Pharmacy Inventory Management
 - FR8: The system shall allow pharmacies to add, edit, and delete medicines.
 - FR9: The system shall require location to be set for each pharmacy.
-- FR10: The system shall display inventory in a dashboard.
+- FR10: The system shall display inventory in a dashboard, including expiry date and discount for each medicine.
+- FR10a: The system shall allow pharmacies to set an expiry date for each medicine.
+- FR10b: The system shall allow pharmacies to set a discount (percentage or fixed) for each medicine.
+- FR10c: The system shall prevent dispensing or ordering expired medicines.

 #### 3.1.4 Prescription and Order Management
 - FR11: The system shall allow patients to upload prescriptions.